louiekenny/learning_450k/README.md

 #Data wrangling in R

 ##Dataframe practice
 The gapminder dataset can be used as practice to learn basic data frame manipulation.
 This is important as most 450k work focuses on large tables.
-The practice exercise is taken from [a ubc course] (http://stat545.com/block006_care-feeding-data.html).
+The practice exercise is taken from a [ubc course] (http://stat545.com/block006_care-feeding-data.html).
 I have attached my R [code] (https://github.com/louiekenny/learning_450k/blob/master/gapminder-practice.R) with comments after following the short ubc intro to data wrangling.
 You may also run my code and read my comments for a shortened summary of that intro.

 ##A note on factors
 Understanding the differences between factors and other classes will help you avoid a lot of troubleshooting in the future.
 This [ubc course] (http://stat545.com/block014_factors.html) provides an indepth intro to understanding these differences and their value in platting and visualization of tables.
 I have attached my own R [code] (https://github.com/louiekenny/learning_450k/blob/master/factors-practice.R) with comments including mostly only the code portion of that course so that you may follow along.

+#Introductory practice using a small expression dataset
+This dataset is taken from a [ubc course] (https://github.com/STAT540-UBC/STAT540-UBC.github.io/blob/master/examples/photoRec/data/GSE4051_MINI.tsv) webpage.
+The dataset will be explored by the seminar slides of the corresponding UBC 540 class.